Davisstef/bar_chart/README.md

 - JQuery should to be integrated into the html code.
 - The bar chart could use more features, especially customizable value measurements on the X and Y axes.
 - There should be an allowance for an unlimited amout of bars without compromising the layout to fully customize the chart as needed.
-This